 You ask, “Are you open minded enough to consider voting for someone outside of the Republican Party if they shared these views with you, promised to stick to these views and you still could be comfortable voting “the ticket” for the other candidates?”

-Now, in our hypothetical question, we’ve eliminated the question, “Would you vote for Senator Clinton?”
+Now, in the hypothetical question, we’ve eliminated the question, “Would you vote for Senator Clinton in 2008?”

 Why and how does this work?

-We’ve taken values that she must adopt when running for President or she won’t get elected.
-And then we’ve not threatened the person’s sense of identity by not asking them to switch parties.
+We’ve taken values that she needed to adopt when running for President or she wasn’t going to get elected.
+And then you did not threaten the person’s sense of identity by asking them to switch parties.
 That’s like asking a Muslim to become a Christian or vice versa.
 It’s rather insulting….and people don’t like to be insulted.